Business Tip for Culture Makers #1025: Invest In Your Community

 This informal mentor of mine was public as someone who believed in women and invested in her community and I can tell you from personal experience that she did even more of that behind the scenes.

 I know the impact of this, first-hand, and it taught me something important.

 I explicitly resolved to do this, too.
 (I’ve written about the importance of hiring our community members **before** they’re famous or successful.)

 Even when I wasn’t making money but I was getting attention, I used what I had — my social media reach — to invest in community members.

 A while ago I was interviewed by Morra Aarons-Mele (Women & Work) for her Hiding In The Bathroom podcast and she described a way we could do even MORE of that kind of investing — not just with attention and sharing — within our community.

 I also want to point out she knew I existed and invited me to speak because a mutual friend introduced me to her.
 This is exactly what I’m talking about: we help each other rise.

 She told me about a recruiting agency founded by women.
 They interview people at lunch and at coffee, which means they spend a lot of their business money in restaurants.
-To make that money have a social impact, the owners specifically resolved to do that at restaurants and coffee shops that were owned by women and minorities.
+To make that money have a social impact, the owners specifically resolved to do that at restaurants and coffee shops that were minority- and women-owned.

 Let’s say you need a social media scheduler.
 You’re comparing three or four options for their functionality.
 You could also look at their team or org chart to see if there are people of colour and women in executive leadership positions (and, and, and).

 You could make a list of things that matter to you and try to select providers that you WANT to invest in (here’s a list of 8 apps founded by women of colour and white women, people of colour, feminists or culture makers that I recommend using in your business and marketing).